iPhone Text Effects: Tips and Tricks

 {{cards-1}}

-Mint Mobile sells a single unlimited plan for $30/month, or $15/month if you take advantage of Mint’s 3-month introductory offer.
-This unlimited plan—one of the least expensive on the market—includes 40GB of premium data a month, a 10GB mobile hotspot allowance (although that data comes out of your overall monthly premium data allowance), and free calling to Mexico and Canada.
-Since Mint’s unlimited plan is a more stripped back type of offering, we’d categorize it as entry-level despite the carrier’s marketing of it as a premium plan.
+Mint Mobile sells a single unlimited plan for $30/month when you sign up for Mint’s 3-month introductory offer.
+This unlimited plan—one of the least expensive on the market—is data-cap free, includes a 10GB mobile hotspot allowance (although that data comes out of your overall monthly premium data allowance), and allows for free calling to Mexico and Canada.
+Since Mint’s unlimited plan is a more stripped back type of offering, we’d categorize it as entry-level (despite the carrier’s marketing of it as a premium plan).

 {{cards-2}}